DCS-training/SentimentAnalysis/README.md

 ### 1. Noteable

-If you are part of the University of Edinburgh you can use [Noteable](https://noteable.edina.ac.uk/) the cloud-based computational notebook system which work on your browser from any device.
+If you are part of the University of Edinburgh you can use [Noteable](https://noteable.edina.ac.uk/) the cloud-based computational notebook system which works on your browser from any device.

 To get started:

-#### Get the Notebook files for this tutorial
-Download the files listed on the right to a location on your computer Make sure you know the location they have been downloaded to (usually your 'Downloads' folder) as you will need to upload them to Noteable.
-(The filename should end with '.ipynb'.
-If your computer has appended '.txt' to the end of the file make sure this is removed)
 #### Start Noteable
 1. Open the following link in a new tab:  [https://noteable.edina.ac.uk/login](https://noteable.edina.ac.uk/login)
-2. Log in with your EASE credentials
+2. Login with your EASE credentials
 3. Under 'Standard Notebook' click 'Start'
 #### Upload the Notebook to Noteable
-1. From the Noteable home page, click on the 'Upload' button at the top right of the screen and browse to one of the files you saved earlier to select it.
+1. From the Noteable home page, click on the 'Git'>'Cone a Repository' button at the top bar of the screen and enter the link of this repo (https://github.com/DCS-training/SentimentAnalysis)[https://github.com/DCS-training/SentimentAnalysis]
-2. Now click the blue 'Upload' button to load it into Noteable
+2. Now click on Colone
+3. You now have imported the full repo and you can see all the material within the folder names'SentimentAnalysis'
+4. Double-click on 'intro_sentiment_analysis_2025.ipynb' to open the Notebook
-3. Once the file has been uploaded, click on the filename to start the Notebook
+5. Follow the instruction on the Notebook

 ### 2. Installing Python via Anaconda

 [Python][python] is great for general-purpose programming and is a popular language for scientific computing as well.
 Installing all of the packages required for this lessons individually can be a bit difficult, however, so we recommend the all-in-one installer [Anaconda][anaconda].

-Regardless of how you choose to install it, please make sure you install Pythonversion 3.x (e.g., Python 3.6 version).
+Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., Python 3.6 version).

 #### Windows - [Video tutorial][video-windows]